Tropical Storm Helene forms in Caribbean and is expected to become a hurricane and move toward US

 Florida Gov. Ron DeSantis declared a state of emergency Monday in dozens of counties ahead of its arrival.

-Heavy rains and big waves lashed the Cayman Islands on Tuesday as forecasters warned that a nearby cluster of thunderstorms could soon become a major hurricane en route to the southeast U.S.
+Heavy rains and big waves already lashed the Cayman Islands on Tuesday.

-Hurricane watches were in effect for Florida’s Tampa Bay and from Englewood to Indian Pass, as well as for eastern Mexico from Cabo Catoche to Tulum and for Cuba’s Pinar del Rio province.
-Hurricane conditions could be possible in parts of Cuba and Mexico early Wednesday and in parts of Florida late Wednesday and early Thursday, according to the National Hurricane Center.

 “Now is the time to start preparing.
 If you’re in an evacuation zone, you should evacuate,” said Lisa Bucci, a hurricane specialist at the center.
 “Don’t be fooled by the way the storm looks at the moment.
 We are expecting it to rapidly intensify.”